 It is located approximately 5 miles south of Rugby and 7 miles north of Daventry with Barby situated on a hilltop overlooking the Rainsbrook and Leam valleys and Onley 1½ miles to the west on the valley floor.
 The parish has a resident population of approximately 1,250 with 546 houses including 94 at Onley.

 The Oxford Canal runs between Barby and Onley.
-The parish contains a garden centre, a pub, a general shop and post office, a Church of England primary school, two Village Halls, a woodturning company, a marina (Barby Moorings) and a clay pigeon shooting club.
+The parish contains a garden centre, a pub, a general shop and post office, a Church of England primary school, two Village Halls, a marina (Barby Moorings) and a clay pigeon shooting club.

 The excellent Barby Cricket Ground is located opposite the windmill on Longdown Lane and the club runs successful men's, women's and junior sides.